Background and Definition of Hepatic Encephalopathy

 Changes in gene expression may play a pivotal role in the deterioration of neurotransmission.
 Thus, there are up- and down-regulation of numerous transport proteins in cirrhosis and ALF (up-regulation of the gene coding for the peripheral-type benzodiazepine receptor in both cases).

-Hitherto, hepatic encephalopathy is considered to be a deadly after-effect of the last stage of the severe lesion of the liver tissue affiliated with the penetration and accumulation of neurotoxins in the brain, namely fatty acids, mercaptans, tyramine, octopamine, so forth.
+Hitherto, hepatic encephalopathy is considered to be a deadly after-effect of the last stage of the severe lesion of the liver tissue affiliated with the penetration and accumulation of neurotoxins in the brain, namely fatty acids, mercaptans, tyramine, octopamine, and so forth.

 Clinical Features of Hepatic Encephalopathy